Learn about this beautiful blooming holiday houseplant and how to tell the difference between the Thanksgiving and the Christmas cactus.

 Here it is getting ready to bloom in October.
 I find that this plant likes cool temps, enjoys being pot bound and indirect light.
 Also, it should be allowed to dry out between watering.
 If you are a traditional red lover no worries.
 This plant comes in red, peach, white, cream and purple.

-Lastly, according the The Old Farmer’s Almanac a properly cared for cactus can live for 20-30 years.
-That quite a good bang for your buck.
+Lastly, according Birds and Blooms Magazine a properly cared for cactus can live for over 145 years.
+That’s quite a good bang for your buck.